The current designr

 • Only three of the four Home Nations are represented on the flag.
 There is no representation for Wales.
 What if Wales were included on the flag?

-• What if Scotland leaves the union?
+• What should happen to the flag if Scotland leaves the union?

-• What if Britain becomes a republic?
+• What should happen to the flag if Britain becomes a republic?

 Each of my designs is simple enough to be remembered by a child, yet distinctive enough to be identified at a distance.
 In all cases, I have aimed to retain the pattern of the Union Jack as much as possible to aid recognition and suggest continuity.